Our Funding – Policies & Aims

 Below is a brief summary of the Trust’s Policies and Aims, which reflect the wishes of the Norman family:

-- Applications from Exeter and East Devon are prioritised.
+• Applications from East Devon are prioritised.

-- Applications from national charities will only be considered if the appeal relates to a project which will be of benefit in the Trust’s preferred area (see first point).
+• Applications from national charities will only be considered if the appeal relates to a project which will be of benefit in the Trust’s preferred area (see first point).
 Applications from smaller, local organisations are usually prioritised.

 Current Grant Policy